Bishti04062005/FUTURE_PE_02/README.md

 -->Copy the API key and input it in Antigravity.

---> Add "Use stitch" in the copy output of Gemini AI output.
+--> Add "Use stitch to create this website" in the copy output of Gemini AI output and also add "Used the theme based on the template image given."
+(Select any templete from google or pinterest).

 --> And used "Use stitch" in every prompt you enter for creating UI/UX.